-When I was little, I was the kid at the library continually checking out a stack of books that rivaled my height.
-I read about everything.
+When I was little, I was the kid at the library with a stack of books that rivaled my height.
 Even at a young age I was driven to understand how things work and the library was my candy store.

-As an adult, my thirst for learning guided my career to thriving restaurants, Intel, rocketing fin-tech startups, and international Fortune 500 companies.
+As an adult, my appetite for learning guided my career to thriving restaurants, Intel, rocketing fin-tech startups, and international Fortune 500 companies.

-I’ve especially learned to appreciate the beauty of simple, highly effective systems, and have come to understand that people are the heart of these systems.
+I’ve especially learned to appreciate how culture forms, the beauty of simple, highly effective systems, and the power of teamwork.

-- Why do we do what we do, especially the crazy stuff?
+- What makes us do what we do, especially the crazy stuff?

-- What empowers ordinary people to achieve extraordinary things?
+- How do ordinary people achieve extraordinary results?

 - How does motivation work?